12 Easy Steps To Locating Lost Life Insurance Policy Documents

 12. Search the MIB database

-As we had said, there’s no database of policy documents, but there is a database of all applications for individual life insurance processed during the last 12 years. (nb: There is a fee for each search and many searches are not successful; a random sample of searches found only one match in every four attempts.)
+As we had said, there’s no database of policy documents, but there is a database of all applications for individual life insurance processed since January 1, 1996. (nb: There is a fee for each search and many searches are not successful; a random sample of searches found only one match in every four attempts.)
 For more information, go to MIB’s Consumer Protection page.